-- (1) Medical care ratio represents medical care costs as a percentage of premium and other operating revenue.
-Other operating revenue includes revenues related to our California clinics and reimbursements under various risks and savings sharing programs.
+- (1) The proforma data gives effect to the acquisition of Health Care Horizons, Inc. (including the commercial line of business) as if the pending acquisition had occurred at January 1, 2003, and excludes the pending Washington transaction. - (2) Medical care ratio represents medical care costs as a percentage of premium and other operating revenue.
+Other operating revenue includes revenues related to our California clinics and reimbursements under various risk and savings sharing programs.
 The medical care ratio is a key operating indicator used to measure our performance in delivering efficient and cost effective healthcare services.
 Changes in the medical care ratio from period to period result from changes in Medicaid funding by the states, our ability to effectively manage costs, and changes in accounting estimates related to incurred but not reported claims.
-See Management's Discussion and Analysis of Financial Condition and Results of Operations for further discussion. - (2) Marketing, general and administrative expense ratio represents such expenses as a percentage of total operating revenue. - (3) Number of members at end of period. - (4) The as adjusted data gives effect to our receipt of approximately \$92.4 million net proceeds from the sale of 6,000,000 shares of common stock offered by us at an assumed offering price of \$17.00 per share (the mid-point of the range) after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-The as adjusted data also gives effect to the repayment of \$5.0 million borrowed under our credit facility and the purchase of 1,152,941 shares of common stock by our contemplated employee stock ownership plan, or alternatively by us in a redemption, from certain existing stockholders at our assumed fair market value of \$17.00 per share for \$19.6 million.
+See Management's Discussion and Analysis of Financial Condition and Results of Operations for further discussion. - (3) Marketing, general and administrative expense ratio represents such expenses as a percentage of total operating revenue. - (4) Number of members at end of year, excluding the pending Washington transaction. - (5) The as adjusted data gives effect to our receipt of approximately \$61.3 million net proceeds from the sale of 2,000,000 shares of common stock offered by us at an assumed offering price of \$32.53 per share after deducting estimated underwriting discounts and commissions and estimated offering expenses.